MultiverseLearningProducts/swe-learning-plans/src/frameworks/vue.md

 ## Components and Reusability

-Certainly!
-Here's a breakdown of specific actions you can take for each bullet point on Day 2:

 1. Learn about Vue components and their role in building Vue applications:

    - Read the official Vue.js documentation on components to understand their